quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Termination {#termination}

-Connections should remain open until they become idle for a pre- negotiated period of time.
+Connections should remain open until they become idle for a pre-negotiated period of time.
 A QUIC connection, once established, can be terminated in one of three ways: